Is Your Family Ready for a Big Storm?

 Cots or sleeping bags with pillows, sheets and blankets make overnights comfortable.

 Have board games, playing cards, drawing paper, and pencils to keep family members amused and distracted when you don’t have electronics working.
 Now’s a good time for old-fashioned togetherness—charades, anyone?

 Additional Steps to Bear in Mind

 - Avoid gas leaks, which can cause a fire or explosion.
 Different meter configurations require different steps, so find out what you need in advance from your local gas company to turn it off if you smell gas.
 Have the company turn it back on when the disaster has passed.

-- If power goes out, keep your refrigerator and freezer doors closed; the refrigerator will keep food cold for 4 hours or so.
+- If the power goes out, keep your refrigerator and freezer doors closed; the refrigerator will keep food cold for four hours or so.
 Discard perishable food that has been kept at 40 degrees Fahrenheit or above for two hours or more.